josemarichal/josemarichal.github.io/_pages/about.md

 ---
 layout: about
 title: about
-subtitle: <a href='https://www.callutheran.edu/'>Professor of Political Science: California Lutheran University</a>.
+subtitle: <a href='https://www.callutheran.edu/'> Professor of Political Science: California Lutheran University</a>.

+subtitle: <a href='#'>Affiliations</a>.
+Address.
+Contacts.
+Motto.
+Etc.

 profile:
   align: right